hrgraf/pizmidi/README.md

 ## midiFromJoystick (translates XInput to MIDI)
 Use your Joystick/Gamepad/Game controller to generate MIDI events (Note On/Off, Pitch Bench, Sustain, Portamento, Expression Controller, Program Change, Bank Select).

-Proof-of-concept for Xbox360 controllers (XInput).
+Proof-of-concept for Xbox360 controllers (XInput) with a hardwired mapping:
+  * play notes with buttons A/B/X/Y plus the DPAD (8 notes from C4 to C5)
+  * pitch bend with left thumb stick Y-axis
+  * program changes with left shoulder / right shoulder / start button  (to decrement/increment/reset)

 If your Joystick/Gamepad/Game controller is not XInput compatible, use the free and configurable XOutput tool.

 ## Download / install